kavinjindal/Free-Runner/README.md

  - The game will have a character which will run through the map created.
  - He will collect coins on the way.
- - There are currently no enemies added, but there will be enemies inserted in the future updates of the game.
  - There are 4 lives for the player in the whole game.